-We have two homilies by Father Hanly for 1st Sunday of Lent, Year A. We have a recording and transcript for the first and the second is a short written homily.
+We have two beautiful homilies by Father Hanly for 1st Sunday of Lent, Year A: the in-depth “Lent – An Invitation to Joy” and the succinct “The Season of Lent.”

 Lent – An Invitation to Joy

 In this beautiful homily for 1st Sunday of Lent, Year A, Father Hanly takes a deeper look at Lent and the reasons behind the three works of Lent.
 For example, he says fasting “is to make people who have, realise and become one with, people who do not have.”